Kenneth-lekeanyi/eks-cicd-demo/README.md

 8)	Now commit the change to local git by doing
 - `git commit -m “modified the container image variable”`
 9) Do `git status` you will see that "nothing to commit and making tree clean".
+-
 - So we have added our changes and our modified files to our local git.
-But we haven't commits it to a CodeCommit yet.
+But we dont have to do **git commit** now inorder to commit it to CodeCommit yet.
+-
 ***If you see any warning here, just ignore it***
 - Now we are done with the application changes in their local environment; it's now time to set up AWS CodeCommit credentials, repo and push the Code from local to AWS CodeCommit
 - But we need to generate the credentials manualy to access CodeCommit.